Search engine optimization through content marketing used to be simple.

 Any authoritative piece of content should not leave questions unanswered, so it’s natural that it will include many keywords.

 By making sure that each keyword is only mapped to a single page, you will avoid “keyword cannibalization”.
 Yes, SEOs use complicated terms to describe simple things.

-Keyword cannibalization is when you have have multiple pages on your website that compete against each other before they can compete against your competitors.
+Keyword cannibalization is when you have multiple pages on your website that compete against each other before they can compete against your competitors.